BDD? Why should I care?

 Then I should have traveled less than 73 meters

-By writing this example, it becomes clear that our code will need to be aware of time passing, keep track of the car’s speed, distance traveled, and the amount of brakes that is applied at a given point in time.
+By writing this example, it becomes clear that our code will need to be aware of time passing, keep track of the car’s speed, distance traveled, and the amount of braking that is applied at a given point in time.

 If you have complex examples, or want to check a couple of similar examples, you can use ASCII tables in your feature file to do this.
-To keep this blog post to a reasonable length I won’t discuss those, but you can check the code on GitHub to see an example, or read more in the behave docs.
+To keep this blog post to a reasonable length, I won’t discuss those, but you can check the code on GitHub to see an example, or read more in the behave docs.

 Feature files and steps

 In BDD, you first write a feature file which describes the feature, with examples that outline how the feature is supposed to behave in certain cases.
 Using BDD tools, you should then be able to test the scenarios in these feature files automatically.